 During COVID-19 period,

 Until further notice, the seminars will be delivered online using Zoom – please open a zoom meeting for your seminar and there is no need for access password.
-The date of the seminar must be coordinated in advance with the supervisor and the link to the zoom must be included in the publication of the seminar.
+The date of the seminar must be coordinated in advance with the supervisor and the link to the zoom must be included in the above mentioned template for publication of the seminar.
 For hybrid seminar please coordinate room with Graduate Studies Coordinator: Limor Gindin.

 1. Before publishing the date of your seminar lecture, please check with your advisor that the date is suitable for him/her.
 The date should not be changed once the lecture has been published.

-4. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
-If it does, the list-serve will automatically send out a notification 3 days for magister and 10 and 3 days before your lecture for doctoral seminar.
+5. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
+If it does, the list-serve will automatically send out a notification 3 days for magister and 14 and 3 days before your lecture for doctoral seminar.
 Pleas send the template file for distribution at least two weeks before the lecture date and for Ph.D. seminar it is strongly recommended to send more than two weeks before the date to avoid premature email distribution.

-5. In order to allow last minute correction and change, and before the notification is sent (for magister 3 days and for doctoral seminar 10 and 3 days before the lecture), please send the template for seminar distribution approximately 2 weeks before the lecture date and for Ph.D. seminar it is strongly recommended to send more than two weeks before the date to avoid premature email distribution.
+6. In order to allow last minute correction and change, and before the notification is sent (for magister 3 days and for doctoral seminar 14 and 3 days before the lecture), Pleas send the template file for distribution at least two weeks before the lecture date and for Ph.D. seminar it is strongly recommended to send more than two weeks before the date to avoid premature email distribution.